-The relevant legislation setting out competition law is Law No. 4054 on the Protection of Competition, enacted on 13 December 1994 (Competition Law).
+The relevant legislation setting out competition law is Law No. 4054 on the Protection of Competition, enacted on 13 December 1994 (the Competition Law).

-The national competition authority for enforcing the Competition Law in Turkey is the Turkish Competition Authority (Authority), a body with administrative and financial autonomy.
+The national competition authority for enforcing the Competition Law in Turkey is the Turkish Competition Authority (the Authority), a body with administrative and financial autonomy.

 To supplement the antitrust enforcement, the Authority has issued communiqués, regulations and guidelines as secondary legislation.
-The following is a list of all general communiqués currently in force (excluding communiqués related to amendments to communiqués and communiqués related to administrative fines): Communiqué No. 2010/4 on Mergers and Acquisitions that Require the Approval of the Competition Board, Communiqué No. 2010/2 on Hearings Held vis-à-vis the Competition Board, Communiqué No. 2010/3 on the Regulation of the Right of Access to the File and Protection of Trade Secrets, Block Exemption Communiqué No. 2008/2 on Technology Transfer Agreements, Block Exemption Communiqué No. 2008/3 in Relation to the Insurance Sector, Block Exemption Communiqué No. 2005/4 on Vertical Agreements and Concerted Practices in the Motor Vehicle Sector, Block Exemption Communiqué No. 2003/2 on Research and Development Agreements, Block Exemption Communiqué No. 2002/2 on Vertical Agreements, Communiqué No. 1998/4 on the Procedures and Principles to be Pursued in Pre-Notifications and Authorisation Applications to be Filed with the www.gettingthedealthrough.com 163
+The following is a list of all general communiqués currently in force (excluding communiqués related to amendments to communiqués and communiqués related to administrative fines): Communiqué No. 2010/4 on Mergers and Acquisitions that Require the Approval of the Competition Board, Communiqué No. 2010/2 on Hearings held in relation to the Competition Board, Communiqué No. 2010/3 on the Regulation of the Right of Access to the File and Protection of Trade Secrets, Block Exemption Communiqué No. 2008/2 on Technology Transfer Agreements, Block Exemption Communiqué No. 2008/3 in Relation to the Insurance Sector, Block Exemption Communiqué No. 2005/4 on Vertical Agreements and Concerted Practices in the Motor Vehicle Sector, Block Exemption Communiqué No. 2003/2 on Research and Development Agreements, Block Exemption Communiqué No. 2002/2 on Vertical Agreements, Communiqué No. 1998/4 on the procedures and principles to be pursued in pre-notifications and authorisation applications to be filed with the competition authority in order for acquisitions via privatisation to become legally valid, Communiqué No. 1997/5 on the Conclusion of the Organisation of the Competition Authority, Communiqué No. 2012/2 on the Application Procedure for Competition Law Infringements, Block Exemption Communiqué No. 2013/3 on Specialisation Agreements, Communiqué No. 2013/2 on the procedures and principles to be pursued in pre-notifications and authorisation applications to be filed with the competition authority in order for acquisitions via privatisation to become legally valid.